 Judge Tjuana Byrd Manning

 Judge Tjuana C. Byrd Manning has spent her adult life in public service.
 She is passionate about children, women and girls, the elderly and healthy living.
 Byrd Manning chairs the Racial Justice Taskforce on assignment of the Arkansas Supreme Court’s Commission on Children, Youth and Families.
 Byrd Manning is also a member of the Arkansas Commission on Juvenile Justice and a member of the Arkansas Continuing Legal Education Board.

-Byrd is serving in her second year as Pulaski County Circuit Judge Division 8.
+Byrd is serving in her third year as Pulaski County Circuit Judge Division 8.
 Byrd was previously in private practice in North Little Rock where her primary focus was juvenile matters.
 She served as an Assistant City Attorney for North Little Rock (handling HR and truancy matters), the Sherwood Public Defender, and an attorney ad litem representing children in foster care.